About last year: the best early-stage start-up GuestJoy is moving towards a global footprint

-Quite many positive aspects have been appeared.
+Quite many positive aspects have appeared.
 Now we can use all the knowledge from the investors, which we didn’t have before.
 The intuition of the founders works only works in limited cases.
 For sure, our ambition has grown.
 If you have the resources, then you dare to dream more.
-The problems of reality doesn’t kill the dream for the brighter future any more.
+The problems of reality don’t kill the dream for a brighter future anymore.

-A softer value is also an easier communication with the partners.
+A softer value is also easier communication with the partners.
 The investment gives you the so called quality token.
 At the very beginning, investors won’t take you very seriously.
-Due to that it takes a lot of time to get your foot in the door.
+Due to that, it takes a lot of time to get your foot in the door.

 Besides the big title – best early stage start-up of the year – you earned a 160K investment from EstBAN business angels.
 How have you used the investment?

 We’ve used it for increasing the team – both in development and sales.
 We’ve made several business trips and joint events with partners, which we couldn’t afford before.
 Also, we have started with refreshing our brand.

 What have been the biggest success, failures, and lessons of the year?

 The fact, that our growth has continued, is definitely a success!
 We haven’t left ourselves resting on the laurels.
 What could have been better – the recruitment.
 We feel that finding the good employees is slowing down our growth.
 It takes a lot of time and the result isn’t always the best.
 We’re seriously considering applying the remote work culture, where the employee doesn’t necessarily have to be in Estonia.